unix/next-password/README.md

 *NextPassword* will only store the `digest` in the `cookie`, which effectively ensures that your plaintext is not compromised.

 In addition, you can also set `salt` to enhance the security of weak passwords.
 When `salt` is missing, *NextPassword* will generate a hash value of fixed salt.

-If your Environment Variables fail to be set, i.e., no password is set, the application will abort.(Unless you manually set it off)

 ### Edge